MARINE MOLECULAR BIOLOGY

 Textbook and teaching resource

 The students can use "Gene Cloning and DNA Analysis: An Introduction" T.A.
 Brown 7th Edition as general textbook.
-The teaching material used for the lessons is available on the e-learning platform.
+The teaching material used for the lessons is available on the e-learning platform

-Lessons and field activities.
+Lessons and laboratory activities.